nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    4. `delete student 3` : Deletes the 3rd student (eg. `Lim Kim Choo`) shown in the student list.
    5. `undo` : Returns to the state before the previous `delete student` command you entered.
 The deleted student (eg. `Lim Kim Choo`) should be back on the list.
    6. `exit` : Exits the app.
-3. Refer to the [commands list](#commands) below for a detailed description for each command.
+3. Refer to the [Features](#features) section below for a detailed description for each command.

 ### Visuals